-Anything above 5° and below 70° from horizontal are acceptable roof pitches for solar PV.
+Anything above 5° and below 70° are acceptable roof pitches for solar PV.
 If your roof has less than a 30° pitch, a roof survey is required to determine its weight load capabilities.
 Our experienced, expert surveyors always conduct an internal roof survey, but when a pitch is below 30° there are extra calculations that need to be made.
-These calculations are based on the Trada tables that are used by structural engineers in the UK.
+These calculations are based on the Trada tables that are used by structural engineers.
 If our calculations show that there are not sufficient weight load capabilities, then strengthening is needed to the existing rafters.
-We can offer this as part of our installation.
+We offer this as part of the installation process.

 This is possibly the most important factor when considering where to put your solar PV.
-Optimal orientation on the compass point is East 90° to South 180° to West 270°.
-Anything outside of this facing towards North reduces the amount of sunlight on your panels.
+Optimal orientation on the compass point is 90° East through to 270° West.
+Anything outside of this, facing towards North, are not subject to the same solar gains.

-Once accurate measurements have been taken by using a set of ladders, we then draw it out to on 3D software to scale.
-This enables us to try various different layout options for the solar panels (landscape or portrait) and we can look at the best size panels to maximize the available space.
+Once accurate measurements have been taken we then draw it out to on 3D software to scale.
+This enables us to try various layout options for the solar panels (landscape or portrait) and we can look at the best size panels to maximise the available space.

-The shading analysis is a very important part the survey because it calculates any losses that shading may have on your generation that will affect your payback and how to best avoid them when installing your system.
-The shading analysis is carried out in accordance with the MCS.
-A sun chart is used to take into consideration both near (within 10 meters) and far objects (horizon lines).
-An equation is then used to calculate how this will affect the overall system payback.
+Shading analysis is crucial to determine any losses that shading may have on your generation.
+Determining this at survey stage highlights how best to avoid them.
+A sun chart is used to consider both near (within 10 meters) and far objects (horizon lines).
+An equation is then used to calculate how this will affect the overall system.

-Roof hooks and rails are the basis of the mounting system and there are different types on the market.
-At Harvest Cornwall we specify roof mounting kits that take into consideration high wind loads, and even in areas that are not as exposed.
-We err on the side of caution by specifying the most robust roof hooks and rail available.
-The mounting kit can never be over engineered and the difference in cost for high quality kit is approximately £100, a relatively small price to pay for the peace of mind considering something that is to stay on your roof for 20+ years.
+At Harvest Cornwall we specify roof mounting kits that consider high wind loads.
+We air on the side of caution by specifying the most robust roof hooks and rail available.
+The mounting kit can never be over engineered and the difference in costs for upgrading is very little.